rizinorg/rizin/doc/yara.md

 ------------

-You can either install libyara with your preferred package manager, or you can execute `r2pm -i yara` in order to retrieve latest source, compile, and install the library via the r2 package manager.
+You can either install libyara with your preferred package manager, or you can execute `rz_pm -i yara` in order to retrieve latest source, compile, and install the library via the r2 package manager.
 You will also need `yara-r2` to execute the yara utility from the r2 shell.

-Yara in radare2
+Yara in rizin
 ----------

-radare2 provides several commands, allowing the user, to add or remove rules, scan a file, and list or use rules tags.
+rizin provides several commands, allowing the user, to add or remove rules, scan a file, and list or use rules tags.

 You can list the yara commands with the following r2 command `yara [help]`.